FindMySchool LogoFindMySchool

 The physical set-up supports a small-school rhythm.
 The current building opened in July 1969, designed as a single-storey school with separate infant and junior sections linked by an assembly hall.
 The prospectus also describes a well-stocked library used for reading and reference across ages.

 Leadership matters here because the school is small enough for headteacher decisions to show quickly in daily experience.
 Mr Philip Rumbles moved into the headship in September 2021, after joining the school as deputy headteacher in September 2013.
-That timeline also helps explain why the current culture is often described in terms of steady refinement rather than reinvention.
+That timeline also helps explain why the current culture is often described for steady refinement rather than reinvention.

 The results profile is firmly in the high-performing bracket and is consistently strong across the core measures parents care about at the end of Year 6.

-In 2024, 94.33% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-At the higher standard, 47.67% reached greater depth, compared with an England average of 8%.
-Reading and mathematics scaled scores are also high, with an average scaled score of 111 in reading and 109 in maths (grammar, punctuation and spelling is 110).
+In the latest dataset, 70% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 10% reached greater depth.
+Reading and mathematics scaled scores remain solid, with average scaled scores of 107 in reading and 107 in maths (grammar, punctuation and spelling is 106).

-Rankings reinforce that picture.
-Shincliffe CofE (Controlled) Primary School is ranked 439th in England and 1st in Durham for primary outcomes (FindMySchool ranking based on official data), placing it well above the England average and within the top 10% of primary schools in England.
+Rankings give a more measured current picture.
+Shincliffe CofE (Controlled) Primary School is ranked 4,109th of 14,978 in England overall and 13th in Durham for primary outcomes (FindMySchool ranking based on official data), placing it above the middle of the national distribution.

 For parents comparing options locally, the FindMySchool Local Hub and Comparison Tool can be useful for viewing these measures side-by-side with nearby primaries, particularly the combined reading, writing and maths figure and the higher standard rate.